Purdue vs. Marquette College Basketball Predictions & Picks - November 22

 - Pick ATS: Purdue (-3.5)

 Purdue has put together a 4-1-0 record against the spread this season, while Marquette is 1-2-0.
-The Boilermakers are 3-2-0 and the Golden Eagles are 1-2-0 in terms of going over the point total.
-The teams average 162.8 points per game, 21.3 more points than this matchup's total.
+The Boilermakers have gone over the point total in three games, while Golden Eagles games have gone over one time.
+The teams combine to score 162.8 points per game, 22.3 more points than this matchup's total.

 Sportsbook Promo Codes